peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  for null before conversion, use the following idiom (originally written in C# for the.NET version): <code>(cbor == null || cbor.isNull()) ? null :
  cbor.AsString()</code>.

+### CanFitInDouble
+    @Deprecated public boolean CanFitInDouble() Returns whether this object's value can be converted to a 64-bit floating point number without its value being rounded to another numerical value.

+**Returns:**

+* <code>true</code> if this object's value can be converted to a 64-bit floating point number without its value being rounded to another numerical value, or if this is a not-a-number value, even if the value's diagnostic information can't fit in a 64-bit floating point number; otherwise, <code>
+ false</code>.

+### CanFitInInt32
+    @Deprecated public boolean CanFitInInt32()
+Returns whether this object's numerical value is an integer, is -(2^31) or greater, and is less than 2^31.

+**Returns:**

+* <code>true</code> if this object's numerical value is an integer, is -(2^31) or greater, and is less than 2^31; otherwise, <code>false</code>.

+### CanFitInInt64
+    @Deprecated public boolean CanFitInInt64()
+Returns whether this object's numerical value is an integer, is -(2^63) or greater, and is less than 2^63.

+**Returns:**

+* <code>true</code> if this object's numerical value is an integer, is -(2^63) or greater, and is less than 2^63; otherwise, <code>false</code>.

+### CanFitInSingle
+    @Deprecated public boolean CanFitInSingle() Returns whether this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value.

+**Returns:**

+* <code>true</code> if this object's value can be converted to a 32-bit floating point number without its value being rounded to another numerical value, or if this is a not-a-number value, even if the value's diagnostic information can' t fit in a 32-bit floating point number; otherwise, <code>
+ false</code>.

+### CanTruncatedIntFitInInt32
+    @Deprecated public boolean CanTruncatedIntFitInInt32() Returns whether this object's value, converted to an integer by discarding its fractional part, would be -(2^31) or greater, and less than 2^31.

+**Returns:**

+* <code>true</code> if this object's value, converted to an integer by discarding its fractional part, would be -(2^31) or greater, and less than 2^31; otherwise, <code>false</code>.

+### CanTruncatedIntFitInInt64
+    @Deprecated public boolean CanTruncatedIntFitInInt64() Returns whether this object's value, converted to an integer by discarding its fractional part, would be -(2^63) or greater, and less than 2^63.

+**Returns:**

+* <code>true</code> if this object's value, converted to an integer by discarding its fractional part, would be -(2^63) or greater, and less than 2^63; otherwise, <code>false</code>.

 ### compareTo
     public int compareTo(CBORObject other)